mimanjh/426_final/README.md

 To see the relation between education level and total yearly compensation of each company, we created a bar plot.
 We can see that Netflix and Google give the highest compensation for workers that has education level of some college.
 Surprisingly, Apple gives a higher compensation for workers with high school diploma.
 Facebook and Amazon, on the other hand, compensate more for employees with PhD. \
 ![plots](/figures/4.png)

-Lastly, we created a histogram to see the distribution of compensasion within all of the FAANG companies. \
+Lastly, we created a histogram to see the distribution of compensation within all of the FAANG companies. \
 ![plots](/figures/5.png)